- Is Your Newborn Puppy Constipated?

 The puppy adjusts and learns self-protection in the first few weeks, so it can keep itself from harm.

 3. Health Problems

-Since newborn puppies are adjusting to a life outside their mothers’ womb, they may easily be triggered by the environment.
+Since newborn puppies are adjusting to a life outside their mother’s womb, the environment can easily trigger them.

 The puppy may also be facing psychological problems due to the factors mentioned above, the combination of which can lead to constipation.